alexownejazayeri/100-days-of-code/daily-log/log.md

 - [ ] Consider writing up a wiki as part of my #100DaysOfCode progress tracking - a "what I've learned so far" journey tracker sorta deal
   - [ ] For example: deciding on an ESLint config
     - [ ] Going through rules that open source projects use
+- [ ] Review all FCC JavaScript basics
+  - [ ] Create supplementary materials for each module in this project
+    - [ ] Additional problems or examples
+    - [ ] Explanations
+    - [ ] Links to resources and docs
+- [ ] Start learning TypeScript (Max Schwarz React + TS module)

 #### Get hired and stuff
 - [ ] Resume